 This section is aligned with AaLDE’s Reference Analytics headings.
 Criteria follows the same web evaluation guidelines compiled by the ALA’s RUSA group (current, accurate, clear authorship, free and no registration is best, easily accessed and navigate).

 - For Delaware residents, the Delaware Judiciary maintains the Delaware State Courts Citizen Help Center.
 Use this for legal information regarding landlord/tenant issues, divorce and custody information, how to pay a traffic ticket (with online options), and more.

-- Ask a Librarian Delaware partners with county law libraries and the State of Delaware Legislative Library as subject specialists; you can refer questions to these librarians for help.
+- Ask a Librarian Delaware partners with the three county law libraries and the State of Delaware Legislative Library as subject specialists; you can refer questions to their respective queues in LibAnswers.

 - The Law Library of Congress has a “Research Help” page that provides a fairly comprehensive annotated list of resources to find online information on law and the government.
 It includes international, federal US, and state and territory laws.
 The emphasis of this guide is on actual codes of law, rather than resources to help citizens (see the Delaware State Courts Citizen Help Center listed site above); still, it is a valuable collection of information in one place.

 - Nolo focuses on publishing plain-English legal information that anyone can use.
 Their website includes articles on a wide variety of topics, a legal dictionary, and a guide to performing legal research.
 Use the links at the bottom of the website under “Free Legal Information” for easiest navigation.

 - Best Trade Schools – For recent high school graduates, an adult changing career paths, or a military

 veteran, this website helps when deciding on additional schooling with information necessary to make the right choice for continuing education.

 - Library Science.org – Information on library science degrees